inbo/tutorials/content/tutorials/spatial_variograms/index.md

 |  73.80611 |  -34.32992 |  1.6650901 |  0.3231664 |   1 |  2.788907 |
 | -23.30191 |  -53.95508 |  2.6631489 | -0.2538895 |   0 |  2.397276 |

-There no noise applied to those covariates, moderate noise on the raw data, so they should be recover-able by a statistical model.
+There is no noise applied to those covariates `a` and `b`, moderate noise on the raw data `z`, so the two additional effects should be recover-able by a statistical model.

 Visualizing, with color: